LilAlamin/LilAlamin/README.md

 ### Hi there! 👋

-I'm Ronald Ramadhani Pangestu, but you can call me Ronald. 🌟 I'm a Junior Web Developers , currently diving into the exciting world of web and apps development. 💻🚀
+I'm Ronald Ramadhani Pangestu, but you can call me Ronald. 🌟 I'm a Junior Web Developers and BackEnd Developers, currently diving into the exciting world of web and apps development. 💻🚀

 -🎓 **Education:** SMK Negeri 2 Surakarta ( 2021 - 2024 )